 After heating for 3-4 hours, turn off the heat and let the cannabutter cool for another 30 minutes.
 Strain the cannabutter with cheesecloth into a container, preferably the mason jar.

 Set a funnel on top of the mason jar and line it with cheesecloth.
 Now pour the cooled butter over the cheesecloth and funnel.
 Avoid squeezing the cheesecloth too hard to prevent bad-tasting plant materials from seeping through into the butter below.

 You can either use the pot butter immediately or store it in a fridge for later use.
 If well-sealed in a mason jar, it could last for up to six months.

 Getting the right dosage is important when making weed butter.
 You can refer to this dosing guide for making edibles.

 Getting More Out of Cannabis

 Following the legalization of cannabis consumption and infusion with food products, a lot had changed.
 New knowledge and ways of putting marijuana to productive use keep emerging.

-For a chance to get a front-row seat to see the developing trends and opportunities in the cannabis industry today, you can enroll for professional certifications in a cannabis course at the Cannabutter Training University.
+For a chance to get a front-row seat to see the developing trends and opportunities in the cannabis industry today, you can enroll for professional certifications in a cannabis course at the Cannabis Training University.
 The program is entirely online.
-Whether you want to launch your cannabis career or grow them for personal use, you can gain the skills you need to get started at Cannabis Training University.
+Whether you want to learn how to cook with cannabis or launch your cannabis career or grow for personal use, you can gain the skills you need to get started at Cannabis Training University.